Editing images with AI

 • Frontier multimodal LLMs with image editing baked in.
 The chatbot we use for text now also edits images, often well, with the conversation history as implicit context.

 • FLUX.1 Kontext (Black Forest Labs, the post-Stability splinter that built the Flux family).
 Open-weights “dev” version (non-commercial), paid “pro” / “max” via API.
-The first open-weights edit model that doesn’t feel like a toy — runs in ComfyUI / InvokeAI alongside generation pipelines.
+The first open-weights edit model that doesn’t feel like a toy (Labs et al. 2025) — runs in ComfyUI / InvokeAI alongside generation pipelines.
+Mac: 12B parameters, so on a 16GB machine we want a Q4 GGUF (~7GB); 32GB Macs handle Q8 (~13GB); FP16 (~24GB) is tight even on 32GB.
+The native MLX port mflux is fast.
+The pick when scriptability or licensing matters more than convenience; for one-off edits the closed APIs are less faff.

 • Qwen-Image-Edit / Qwen-Image-Edit-2509 (Alibaba).
 Open-weights, strong on text-in-image edits and on Chinese-language prompts.
-The 2509 update is the one to grab as of this writing.
+The 2509 update is the one to grab as of this writing (Wu et al. 2025).
+Mac: ~20B-class; MPS works via qwen-image-mps, and a 4-step Lightning/Rapid variant exists for slow hardware.
+Realistically wants 32GB unified memory; on 16GB it swaps.
+The pick over Kontext when we specifically need text rendering or non-Latin scripts.

-• Gemini 2.5 Flash Image (“Nano Banana” in the Gemini app, available via Vertex AI).
-Cheap, fast, conservative about identity preservation — faces don’t drift much across edits, which is great for not terrifying our social brains
+• Gemini 2.5 Flash Image (“Nano Banana”) and its 2026 successor Gemini 3.1 Flash Image (“Nano Banana 2”, available via Vertex AI).
+Cheap, fast, notionally conservative about identity preservation — faces don’t drift much across edits, which is great for not terrifying our social brains.
+Nano Banana 2 (4K out, better text rendering) is a different beast and is probably the one to beat.

 2.1 Background removal